 As a rule, no local content requirements apply to the mining industry.
-However, there are some exceptions, as in the case of mining artisanal activities, which may only be carried out by Angolan citizens, and mineral rights for civil construction and public works minerals and mineral-medicinal waters exploitation, which may only be granted to either Angolan citizens or legal persons having at least two thirds of its share capital owned by Angolan citizens.
+However, there are some exceptions, as in the case of artisanal mining activities, which may only be carried out by Angolan citizens, and mineral rights for civil construction and public works minerals and mineral-medicinal waters exploitation, which may only be granted to either Angolan citizens or legal persons having at least two-thirds of its share capital owned by Angolan citizens.

 As concerns diamonds, Endiama has been acting as the (exclusive) national concessionaire and is consistently engaged in projects as both a member of unincorporated joint ventures for the exploration stage and shareholder of the companies incorporated for the mining stage, either directly (prior to the enactment of the Mining Code) or through an Angolan subsidiary company wholly owned by Endiama.
-Recently, Endiama has also become the national concessionaire for rare metals and rare earth elements.
+More recently, Endiama has also become the national concessionaire for rare metals and rare earth elements.

-Ferrangol is a State-owned company and the national concessionaire for iron, gold and other miscellaneous minerals.
+Ferrangol is a State-owned company and the national concessionaire for noble materials, ferrous and non-ferrous metals.
 Ferrangol usually associates itself with both national and foreign partners, through either unincorporated or incorporated joint ventures.